Hybrid Theory: Commercial performance

 After the death of Bennington on July 20, 2017, the album reached number 1 on the iTunes and Amazon music charts.
 It also re-entered at No. 27 on the Billboard 200, along with three of their other studio albums, re-surfacing into the top 10 at No. 8 the following week.
 In the UK, it peaked at No. 4 in 2001 and re-climbed to its peak position in July 2017, the same week it re-entered the top 10 in the US.
 The album also charted in 11 other countries at fairly high positions and ranked among the top ten in the charts of the United Kingdom, Sweden, New Zealand, Austria, Finland, and Switzerland.

 Hybrid Theory was the 11th best performing album on the Billboard 200 during the decade, the album reached the top ten in its 38th week on the chart and stayed in the top ten for 34 weeks.
 The album spent nearly 170 weeks on the chart as of 2017, by re-entering at No. 167 in February 2011 and for several weeks every time a new studio album was released.

 Later in 2002, Linkin Park released the remix album Reanimation.
-It included the songs of Hybrid Theory remixed and reinterpreted by nu metal and underground hip hop artists.
+It included the songs of Hybrid Theory remixed and reinterpreted by nu metal and underground hip-hop artists.
 Contributors to the album included Black Thought, Pharoahe Monch, Jonathan Davis, Stephen Carpenter, and Aaron Lewis.
 The sound of later Linkin Park albums would involve experimentation with classical instruments such as strings and piano, both of which, along with the same elements of electronica from Hybrid Theory, are prominently included in the band's second studio album Meteora.
 As Shinoda explains the difference in the sound between Hybrid Theory and Meteora: "That electronic element has always been there in the band – it's just that sometimes we bring it closer to the front."

 Singles

 According to Billboard, as of 2022, Hybrid Theory is one of the 15 best-performing 21st-century albums without any of its singles being number-one hits on the Billboard Hot 100.
 Hybrid Theory was released in the United States on October 24, 2000, following radio airplay of "One Step Closer".
 Four singles from the album were released throughout 2001 (though "Points of Authority" was released as a promotional single), three of which were chart successes on the US Billboard Modern Rock Tracks charts.
-The single "In the End" was the highest-charting single from the album, which peaked at No. 1 on the Modern Rock Tracks charts and appearing on charts worldwide.
+The single "In the End" was the highest-charting single from the album, which peaked at number two on the Modern Rock Tracks charts and appearing on charts worldwide.
 The success of "In the End" was partly responsible for Hybrid Theorys chart success; it reached No. 2 in the Billboard 200 in 2002.